AckerlyXu/heima/articles/virtual-machines/linux/intro-on-azure.md

 * See [Using root privileges on Linux virtual machines in Azure](use-root-privileges.md?toc=%2fvirtual-machines%2flinux%2ftoc.json)

 ## Firewall Configuration
-Azure provides an inbound packet filter that restricts connectivity to ports specified in the Azure Classic Management Portal.
+Azure provides an inbound packet filter that restricts connectivity to ports specified in the Azure portal.
 By default, the only allowed port is SSH.
-You may open up access to additional ports on your Linux virtual machine by configuring endpoints in the Azure Classic Management Portal:
+You may open up access to additional ports on your Linux virtual machine by configuring endpoints in the Azure portal:

 * See: [How to Set Up Endpoints to a Virtual Machine](../windows/classic/setup-endpoints.md?toc=%2fvirtual-machines%2fwindows%2fclassic%2ftoc.json)